OrderlyNetwork/oft-token/README.md

   export-artifacts
   flatten                               Flattens and prints contracts and their dependencies.
-If no file is passed, all the contracts in the project will be flattened. help                                  Prints this message order:bridge:token                    Send tokens to a specific address on a specific network order:deploy                          Deploys the contract to a specific network order:peer:init                       Initialize the network connections in oftPeers.json file order:peer:set                        Connect OFT contracs on different networks order:print                           Prints the address of the OFT contract run                                   Runs a user-defined script after compiling the project size-contracts                        Output the size of compiled contracts sourcify                              submit contract source code to sourcify (https://sourcify.dev)
+If no file is passed, all the contracts in the project will be flattened. help                                  Prints this message order:bridge:send                     Send tokens to a specific address on a specific network order:deploy                          Deploys the contract to a specific network: OrderToken, OrderAdapter, OrderOFT, OrderSafeRelayer, OrderBoxRelayer, OrderSafe, OrderBox order:init                            Initializes the contract on a specific network: OrderSafe, OrderSafeRelayer, OrderBox, OrderBoxRelayer order:oft:distribute                  Distribute tokens to all OFT contracts on different networks order:oft:set                         Connect OFT contracs on different networks: OrderOFT, OrderAdapter order:print                           Prints the address of the OFT contract order:stake                           Send stakes to a specific address on a specific network order:test                            Used to test code snippets order:upgrade                         Upgrades the contract to a specific network: OrderSafe, OrderSafeRelayer, OrderBox, OrderBoxRelayer run                                   Runs a user-defined script after compiling the project size-contracts                        Output the size of compiled contracts sourcify                              submit contract source code to sourcify (https://sourcify.dev)